-Snowshoes, however, do work on sand.
-It’s unlikely Tubbs Snowshoes or Atlas Snow-Shoe Co. are going to produce a line of sandshoes, but they might as well.
+Try using snowshoes!
+It’s unlikely Tubbs, Atlas, or other snowshoe companies are going to produce a line of sandshoes, but they might as well.
 Snowshoes work great on the sand.
-The crampons aren’t all that necessary because the coefficient of friction of sand is so much higher than snow that you’re not likely to slip much.
+The crampons aren’t all that necessary because the coefficient of friction of sand is so much higher than snow.
+So, you’re not likely to slip much.

-My kids and I decided we’d try sandshoes.
-They’re 10, 8, and 6 and have been snowshoeing for years.
+My kids and I decided we’d try to go snowshoeing on the sand in the summer, aka sandshoeing.
+My kids are 10, 8, and 6 and have been snowshoeing for years.
 Our dog, Treen, is four years old and she’s also experienced in the snow.
-In Washington, sand dunes are pretty isolated so we had a few miles to hike through the scrub to get to the White Bluffs on the banks of the Columbia River.
+In Washington, dunes are pretty isolated, so we had a few miles to hike through the scrub to get to the White Bluffs on the banks of the Columbia River.
+The White Bluffs, and specifically the North Slope, are a couple of isolated dunes a few hundred feet above the river.

 So, they strapped into their snowshoes and headed across the dune.
-I followed, but since I was the one to carry all the gear through the desert I had opted to leave my snowshoes/sandshoes at home.
-Big mistake.
+I followed, but since I was the one to carry all the gear through the desert, I had opted to leave my snowshoes/sandshoes at home—big mistake.

-The kids were able to walk across the top of the sand thanks to the flotation of their ‘shoes.
+The kids were able to walk across the top of the sand, thanks to the flotation of their ‘shoes.
 I struggled through.
 It wasn’t quite post-holing, but it was certainly more tiring than walking on the surface.

-The White Bluffs, and specifically the North Slope, are a couple of isolated dunes a few hundred feet above the river.
-The windward side, facing the river, is a fairly gentle slope that’s pretty well consolidated.
-I sank four inches.
+We reached the windward side of the White Bluffs, facing the river.
+It’s a relatively gentle slope and is pretty well consolidated.
+However, I sank 4 inches (10 cm).
 The kids did not.
 The leeward side is much steeper and less consolidated.
-I sank between six and eight inches.
+I sank between six and eight inches (15-20 cm).
 The kids barely made a mark.

 It turns out the reason a plastic sled works so well on snow is that the friction melts the snow and creates a lubricating layer of water.
 Since the melting point of sand (1700C) is a little bit higher than snow (0C), let alone the melting point of the sled (130C), we hardly moved at all.

-Even on the steepest slope, nearly 60 degrees, the descent was more of a slow motion event than you would expect on snow.
+Even on the steepest slope, nearly 60 degrees, the descent was more of a slow-motion event than you would expect on snow.
 Not that the kids minded.
 To them, it was sledding.
 Even still, it could’ve been a little better since it wasn’t as cold–though a face plant in the sand is a lot harder to recover from than in the snow.

-See you on the dunes!
+See you out on the dunes!